Skip to Content

 Use it for things that don’t belong in the navigation tree itself - Pricing, Changelog, your main marketing site, an external GitHub link.

-- Social links - GitHub, Twitter/X, Discord, LinkedIn, and YouTube.
+• Social links - GitHub, Twitter/X, Discord, LinkedIn, YouTube, and Bluesky.
 Each renders in the footer.

 Custom domain